Nike Advanced Junior Short Game Camp, Duke University

 - Discussions on long-term development, college golf preparation, goal setting, tournament preparation

 - Collection of player data using force plate technology, launch monitor system, and video analysis

 - Training and practice on all scoring scenarios within 125 yards

 - Overnight accommodations at prestigious Washington Duke Inn and evening activities including campus tour

 - View More Details ⟩

 Camp Director Jon Whithaus

-Jon is in his third season as the Assistant Women's Golf Coach at Duke University and also owns and operates Elite Level Golf.
+Jon serves as the Assistant Women's Golf Coach at Duke University and also owns and operates Elite Level Golf.
 He has extensive experience working with players to help them to move from one level to the next level in their careers.
 He has worked in various capacities with amateur players and professional players, having experience with players who have competed on The European Tour, The LPGA Tour, The Symetra Tour, The Challenge Tour and The Sunshine Tour.View Jon Whithaus's Bio ⟩